siriusastrebe/syc/README.md

 *Advanced tip*: `change.change` can be altered by the callback.
 This change will be reflected in the final result. **Warning**: Careful when making modifications to `change.change`.
 When it references an existing object, changes will reflect on that object even when the verifier returns false.

+### Unverify

+You can unwatch an existing watcher:

+    syc.unverify(func, object)

+Object is an optional parameter.
+If its left blank, then all watcher that utilizes the function will be deleted.

 ## Helper Functions (Server Side)

     Syc.exists(object)